dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 > **Example**<br/>Let `fpps` be of the essential FP/D type in the previous example.
 > For `i` a `size_t` and `arg` an `int`, `(*(fpps[i]))(arg)` is an essential call to `fpps`.

-Basically, an essential call consists of minimal efforts to get to an underlying FP/D object and call it.
+Basically, an essential call consists of minimal efforts to obtain and call an underlying FP/D object.

 This document makes use of the terms *parameter* and *argument* in a very precise manner as the [D Language Specification](https://dlang.org/spec/function.html#param-storage) points out: